mclevey/CV/cv_mclevey.md

 \ind 2016-2020, Communications Officer, Member of the Executive Council, Canadian Sociological Association.
 Am also managing social media accounts for the *Canadian Review of Sociology*.

-\ind Peer Reviewing: *American Journal of Sociology*, *Sociological Theory*, *Social Studies of Science*, *Canadian Journal of Sociology*, *Methodological Innovations*, *Acta Sociologica*

 \ind Co-organizer (with Marion Blute) and co-liaison (with Daphné Esquivel Sada) with the Canadian Sociological Association for the [Sociology of Science, Technology, and Knowledge Research Cluster](http://www.csa-scs.ca/files/webapps/csapress/sstk/)

 \ind Session Organizing: Sociology of Science and Knowledge (CSA Meetings, 2016, University of Calgary) , Political Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Science (CSA Meetings, 2015, Carleton University), Sociology of Technology (CSA meetings, 2014, Brock University), Sociology of Culture (with Allyson Stokes, CSA meetings, 2014, Brock University)

+\ind Peer Reviewing: *American Journal of Sociology*, *Sociological Theory*, *Social Studies of Science*, *Canadian Journal of Sociology*, *Methodological Innovations*, *Acta Sociologica*

 ## University of Waterloo

-\ind 2016 Informal committee designing a Master's in Data Science program at the University of Waterloo.
+\ind 2016 Informal committee designing a Master's in Data Science program at the University of Waterloo, joint initiative of the Faculty of Arts and Faculty of Environment.
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Applied Mathematics, University of Waterloo.
 John Lang, "Mathematical Modelling of Social Factors in Decision Making Processes at the Individual and Population Levels."
 Dissertation Supervisors: Drs.
 Hans De Sterck and Daniel M. Abrams.
 \ind 2016 Internal External Examiner for PhD Dissertation in the Department of Philosophy, University of Waterloo.
 Benjamin Nelson, "The Depictions of Unwritten Law."
 Committee Members: Brian Orend, Heather Douglas, and Matt Doucet.
 \ind 2016-Present Member of the University of Waterloo Task Force on Bibliometrics
 \ind 2016-Present Committee Member on the Faculty of Environment Committee on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign to make gender equality a top institutional priority.
 \ind 2016 Co-organized (with Ian Milligan) a [Software Carpentry](http://software-carpentry.org/) workshop at the University of Waterloo focusing on shell scripting, git, and Python for social scientific and historical research.
 \ind 2016-Present Faculty Advisor, [University of Waterloo iGEM](http://2015.igem.org/Team:Waterloo) (International Genetically Engineering Machine) Team, Policy & Practices Subgroup.
 \ind 2014-Present Board Member, [University of Waterloo Survey Research Centre](http://math.uwaterloo.ca/survey-research-centre/node/1)
 \ind 2014-2015 Faculty of Environment representative on the Arts Faculty Council